stinsonga/elpa-mirror/packages/all-readme.txt

-Just like occur, except that changes in the *All* buffer is propagated to the original buffer.
+Just like occur, except that changes in the *All* buffer are propagated to the original buffer.

-I also added highlighting of the matches.

-You can no longer use mouse-2 to find a match in the original file, since the default definition of mouse to is useful.
+You can no longer use mouse-2 to find a match in the original file, since the default definition of mouse too is useful.
 However, `C-c C-c' still works.

 Line numbers are not listed in the *All* buffer.